stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 stx call_read_only_contract_func -t <stx_address> hello-world echo-number 2000 1 <privateKey>
 ```

-The command will look up the contract method definition on the network, identify that it requires an input parameter, and ask you for an integer to set `val`.
+The command looks up the contract method definition on the network, identify that it requires an input parameter, and ask you for an integer to set `val`.
 Enter 42 an hit ENTER.

 ```bash
 42
 ```

-The method will now be executed on the network.
-Once completed, the command will respond with the value you just entered, `42`:
+The method is now executed on the network.
+Once completed, the command responds with the value you just entered, `42`:

 ```bash
 (ok 42)